NoxHarmonium/sirc/README.md

 However, there is a long way to go until that point.

+_Note: It is my first serious project in rust so it will be a bit rough, I'm also trying to get a vertical slice going before I optimise everything.
+Please don't judge me._

 I built a basic CPU using an FPGA board in university about ten years ago so it could be possible...

 # Target